Eremopezus: Size and flightlessness

 E. eocaenus was somewhat ponderous, at about the body size of Mullerornis betsilei.
 As this was one of the heavy-boned elephant birds, Eremopezus was probably lighter than it, especially if it retained the air-filled bones of flying ancestors.
-From the ground to the pelvis, it stood probably as high as a large rhea or small emu—slightly less than one meter in all probability -, though the robust bones of the prehistoric bird appear to have supported a larger bulk than those of the fleet-footed ratites.
+From the ground to the pelvis, it stood probably as high as a large rhea or small emu—slightly less than one meter in all probability - though the robust bones of the prehistoric bird appear to have supported a larger bulk than those of the fleet-footed ratites.
 Altogether, even if it was not particularly long-necked Eremopezus must have stood about as high as an average adult human.
-It weighed probably less than 50 kg—slightly more than a large emu—and more than 10 kg—slightly more than the largest living storks (which reach over 150 cm in height) and the shoebill.
+The most complete tarsometatarsus and tibiotarsus known both have a minimum diameter of ~20mm in anteroposterior view, suggesting a body mass somewhere in the range of 25–30 kg.
+This is somewhat lighter than an emu, but significantly more than the largest living storks(which have legs of a similar length and long necks enabling them to reach over 150 cm in height) and the shoebill.